niklasax/Bike_Sharing/README.md

 Result: Male subscribers are the most common gender/usertype and the most popular day to ride is Thursday.

-Summary: Provide a high-level summary of the results and two additional visualizations that you would perform with the given dataset.
+## Summary: Provide a high-level summary of the results and two additional visualizations that you would perform with the given dataset.

+In summary, we can tell from our Citibike data that the average user is Male, a subscriber to the service, will likely have a 4-6hrs ride duration and will most likely be riding on a Thursday.

+Two additional vizualizations to perform:

+1.)

+2.)